vibhor9011/digital_literacy_25mim10093/task-3-platforms/task-3-notes.md

-For Task 3, I used HackerRank and Google Workspace.
-First, I knocked out a basic coding challenge on HackerRank.
-Reading textbooks is the traditional, tried-and-true way to learn computer science theory, but you actually have to write code to get good.
-HackerRank gives me a hands-on way to practice my syntax and logic for my current classes, rather than just memorizing concepts for exams.

-Then, I used Google Forms to build a 5-question "Digital Literacy Awareness Quiz" for our batch, making sure to include both multiple-choice and short-answer questions.
-I linked it to a Google Sheet to easily collect and view the responses.
-This setup is going to be a lifesaver for my academics.
-For group projects, emailing files back and forth the old-school way is a complete mess.
-Using cloud tools like Workspace makes working together on presentations and reports way faster and cleaner.
-I'll definitely be using this for all my group assignments from now on to keep everything organized.
+For Task 3, I used CodeChef to put my theory into practice.
+Instead of just memorizing syntax to pass an exam, I sat down and worked through some competitive programming problems.
+I made detailed notes on the logic and edge cases as I went.
+It’s the perfect balance: you build on that traditional, old-school foundation, but use a modern platform to actually test your skills and see where your code breaks.

+After the coding practice, I used Google Workspace to create a 5-question "Digital Literacy Awareness Quiz" for our batch.
+I built it in Google Forms with a mix of multiple-choice and short answers, and linked it directly to a Google Sheet so all the responses organize themselves automatically.
+Honestly, this setup is a lifesaver.

 Digital Literacy Quiz (Google Form): https://forms.gle/coQH9i3CmhGrXexKA